Skip to main content

 A student wearing a cap and gown walking away from the camera

-Post-Graduation Depression is not a term that could be found in the American Psychiatric Association's dictionary, but research shows how real it is and the impact it has on recent grads.
+Post-graduation depression is not a term that could be found in the American Psychiatric Association's dictionary, but research shows how real it is and the impact it has on recent grads.

 Depression in young adults may occur right after they complete university coursework, often due to pressure to get a job right away or sadness leaving their college peers and life behind, according to medical journal Addictive Behaviors Reports.